“I don’t practice what I preach because I’m not the kind of person I’m preaching to.”

 Notice that this encodes the exact opposite assumption.
 Landmark claims its members are biased against ever thinking ill of themselves, even when they deserve it.
 The therapy book claims that patients are biased towards always thinking ill of themselves, even when they don’t deserve it.

 And you know, both claims are probably spot on.
 There are definitely people who are too hard on themselves.
-Ozy (previously on my blogroll) has done an amazing job of getting me and many other people inclined towards skepticism about feminist and transgender issues, engaging with us, and gradually convincing us to be more respectful and aware through sheer kindness and willingness to engage people reasonably on every part of the political spectrum.
-Two days ago some people on Twitter – who were angry Ozy said one need not boycott everything Orson Scott Card has ever written just because he’s against gay marriage – told Ozy ze wasn’t a real transgender person and suggested lots of people secretly disliked zir.
-And instead of doing what I would do and telling the trolls to go to hell, Ozy freaked out and worried ze was doing everything wrong and decided to delete everything ze had ever written online.
-I know Ozy is zir own worst critic and if that therapy book was aimed at people like zir, it was entirely correct to say what it said.
+Ozy Frantz has done an amazing job of getting me and many other people inclined towards skepticism about feminist and transgender issues, engaging with us, and gradually convincing us to be more respectful and aware through sheer kindness and willingness to engage people reasonably on every part of the political spectrum.
+Two days ago some people on Twitter – who were angry Ozy said one need not boycott everything Orson Scott Card has ever written just because he’s against gay marriage – told Ozy they weren’t a real transgender person and suggested lots of people secretly disliked them.
+And instead of doing what I would do and telling the trolls to go to hell, Ozy freaked out and worried they was doing everything wrong and decided to delete everything they had ever written online.
+I know Ozy is their own worst critic and if that therapy book was aimed at people like them, it was entirely correct to say what it said.

 On the other hand, I look at people like Amy’s Baking Company, who are obviously terrible people, who get a high-status professional chef as well as thousands of random joes informing them of exactly what they are doing wrong, who are so clearly in the wrong that it seems impossible not to realize it – and who then go on to attribute the negativity to a “conspiracy” against them and deny any wrongdoing.
 They could probably use some Landmark.